sandoche/btc-candlestick-predictions/README.md

-# Bitcoin candlestick predictions using lagged features and machine learning algorithm in R
+# Bitcoin candlestick predictions using lagged features and machine learning algorithms in R

-> coming soon
+> Training machine learning algorithms to predict the next candlestick's direction of the bitcoin chart using a set of lagged features

 ## ⚙️ Dataset